 - Fosters development of civic and business leaders by providing opportunities at various stages of their professional development.

-- Encourages “intellectual risk taking” by engaging in innovative projects and exploring new initiatives with potential for scaling up.
+- Encourages “intellectual risk taking” by engaging in innovative projects and exploring new initiatives with potential for scaling up both within a country or regionally.

 - Operates at the local level and builds the organizational capacity of nascent civil society organizations.